zeromq/netmq/docs/beacon.md

 Beacon
 ======

-The NetMQBeacon class implements a peer-to-peer discovery service for local networks.
+The NetMQBeacon implements a peer-to-peer discovery service for local networks.
 A beacon can broadcast and/or capture service announcements using UDP messages on the local area network.
 This implementation uses IPv4 UDP broadcasts.
 You can define the format of your outgoing beacons, and set a filter that validates incoming beacons.
 Beacons are sent and received asynchronously in the background.

-This class is a port of zbeacon from czmq.
+NetMQActor is a port of zbeacon from czmq.

 We can use the NetMQBeacon to discover and connect to other NetMQ/CZMQ services in the network automatically without central configuration.
 Please note that to use NetMQBeacon your infrastructure must support broadcast.
 Most cloud providers doesn't support broadcast.

-Following is a simple message bus implementation.
+Following is a simple bus implementation that use the NetMQBeacon.
-Each node binds a subscriber socket to which all other nodes will connect and connect to other nodes with publisher socket.
+Each bus node binds a subscriber socket and connect to other nodes with a publisher socket.
-We will use the NetMQ Beacon to announce the node and to discover other nodes.
+Each node will use NetMQBeacon to announce it existence and to discover other nodes.
 We will also use NetMQActor to implement our Node.

-## Node
+## Bus

 ```csharp
 class Bus